Juggernaut Books

-Juggernaut Books (informally Juggernaut) is digital book publishing house headquartered in New Delhi, India.
-The publisher emphasizes on short length books written by new writers.
-It also allows writers to self-publish their books through their digital platform.
-The digital books are distributed via their website and mobile apps.
-They also power the content library (around 70,000 books) of the Airtel Books app by Airtel.
-They also publish physical books, which are distributed and warehoused by Hachette India.
+Juggernaut Books is a publisher headquartered in New Delhi, India.
+Starting with digital books distributed via its website and mobile apps, it turned to publishing physical books later.

 History

-The publishing house was founded by Durga Raghunath and Chiki Sarkar in September 2015.
+Juggernaut was founded by Durga Raghunath and Chiki Sarkar in September 2015.
 Before co-founding Juggernaut, Sarkar was a publisher of Penguin India and founder-publisher of Random House India.
 Raghunath was the CEO of Network18 Digital, senior VP-Growth, at Zomato and also founded Firstpost.

-Juggernaut raised Rs 15 crores in its initial round of seed funding from Fab India's founder William Bissell; former CEO and co-founder of Infosys, Nandan Nilekani and MD of Boston Consulting Group, Neeraj Aggarwal.
+Juggernaut raised Rs 15 crores in its initial round of seed funding from Fabindia's chairman William Bissell; former CEO and co-founder of Infosys, Nandan Nilekani and MD of Boston Consulting Group, Neeraj Aggarwal.

 In April 2016, Juggernaut launched India's first mobile-publishing application.
 Priya Ramani was appointed as the editor-at-large for its digital properties in the same year.
 In February 2017, Raghunath resigned from the post of CEO and decided to continue as a shareholder.
 Simran Khara is the current CEO of the publishing house.

 In December 2017, Bharti Airtel acquired a strategic stake in the house.
 In March 2019, American publishing house HarperCollins joined in a partnership with Juggernaut Books, becoming their sales, distribution partner.

-Self-publishing platform

-Juggernaut writing platform is a self-publishing platform of the publishing house that allows writers to self-publish their books by uploading the texts and book cover through their app and website.
-The publisher also runs a programme named "Juggernaut Selects" that identifies and develops five new writers every month and provides them all the benefits of a publishing house.

-Awards

-In 2018, the book Jasmine Days by writer Benyamin published from Juggernaut Books won the inaugural JCB Prize and Crossword translation award.
-In the same year, Swati Chaturvedi won the London Press Freedom Award for Courage for her book I am a Troll: Inside the Secret World of the BJP's Digital Army published from Juggernaut Books.